algorithmic-cs/simple-codes/README.md

 # Simple Codes

-## All the codes on shared by [algorithmic.cs](https://www.instagram.com/algorithmic.cs/).
-Weekly updates is made to this repo to have enough material.
+## All the codes on shared by [algorithmic.cs](https://www.instagram.com/algorithmic.cs/).<br>Weekly updates is made to this repo to have enough material.